Create New Companies in Business Central

 Choose the right template

-If you decide to add a company to your Business Central, you can use the Create New Company assisted setup guide to get you started.
-The setup wizard is available from the Companies page and from the lookup in the Company field on the My Settings page.
+If you decide to add a company to your Business Central, you can use the Create New Company assisted setup guide to get started.
+The setup guide is available from the Companies page and from the lookup in the Company field on the My Settings page.

-The setup wizard offers two templates and a blank option:
+The setup guide offers two templates and a blank option:

 - Evaluation - Sample Data